Come Across

-Come Across is a 1929 American crime film directed by Ray Taylor and written by Peter Milne, Jack Rollens, Monte Carter and Ford Beebe.
+Come Across is a 1929 American sound part-talkie crime drama film, directed by Ray Taylor and written by Peter Milne, Jack Rollens, Monte Carter and Ford Beebe.
 The film stars Lina Basquette, Reed Howes, Flora Finch, Crauford Kent, Gustav von Seyffertitz and Clarissa Selwynne.
 The film was released on June 30, 1929, by Universal Pictures.
+In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
+The soundtrack was recorded using the Western Electric sound-on-film system.
+The film was distributed by Universal Pictures.
+The film is based on a short story by William Dudley Pelley which is entitled “The Stolen Lady.”